rnmourao/mcda-wpm/README.md

 People may think I pick, without hesitation, some amazing Artificial Intelligence algorithm, a Deep Learning classifier, or even a Hill-climbing Ensemble Selection with Bootstrap Sampling.
 However, as Robert Browning said, ["Well, less is more, Lucrezia"](https://www.poetryfoundation.org/poems/43745/andrea-del-sarto).

-A [Weighted Product Model](https://www.wikiwand.com/en/Weighted_product_model) (WPM) is a simple and popular technique to solve Multi-Criteria Decision Analysis problems.
+A [Weighted Product Model](https://www.wikiwand.com/en/Weighted_product_model) (WPM) is a simple and popular technique to solve [Multi-Criteria Decision Analysis](https://www.wikiwand.com/en/Multiple-criteria_decision_analysis) (MCDA) problems.
 It basically consists of multiply all attributes values to get a score.
 The higher, the better.

 As an example, look at the following table: